tbogdala/rust-llama.cpp/README.md

               as an example.
 - [x] CHANGE: Removed numa options on model load for now; upstream implementation changed to support an enumeration of strategies, which can be implemented if there's a need for it.
+- [x] DEL:    Removed `Llama::eval()` since it didn't return anything anyway and I'm not sure what the purpose of it ever was.
+              The underlying function in llama.cpp has been deprecated for a while and was just officially removed.
+              Even in skynet's Go wrappers this function is undocumented.
+If you need to test the evaluation of a prompt, just do a text prediction of length 1?
+If this was something you needed, open an issue and explain what it was being used for and I'll implement something.

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master' once tested well enough.